avsr2k/BASIC-ML-WITH-IBM/README.md

 # CLASSICATION-PRACTICE

-In this notebook we try to practice all the classification algorithms
+In this notebook we try to practice BASIC classification algorithms

 WE START OFF WITH:
 1. DATA PREPROCESSING